 Gevalia coffee is a brand very near and dear to my heart.
 Besides the gut retching instant coffee that my mother provided me as a teenager, Gevalia was my first real experience with coffee drinking.
 Gevalia offered a genius subscription plan that included a free coffee brewer.
 Since I was young, broke, and needed caffeinated I was sold.
 Fast forward quite a few years and here I am immersed in the world of Gevalia coffee yet again but, this time it is in the Keurig Kcup format.

 I chose to review Dark Royal Roast first for no other reason than...it sounded good.
 Dark Royal Roast is as you may have guessed...a dark roast Kcup coffee.
 It is made with 100% Arabica beans and is Kosher certified.

 I chose to brew my Dark Royal Roast Kcup on the highest water setting of my Keurig.
-The result was a pitch black brew with nearly no translucency, not even around the edges.
-The aroma was earthy and pleasant but, what fresh brewed coffee doesn't smell great?
+The result was a pitch-black brew with nearly no translucency, not even around the edges.
+The aroma was earthy and pleasant but, what freshly brewed coffee doesn't smell great?

 You may also like: